 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+These two ElAs detail how this specific group is impacted by the particular reform.
+Plans within universal credit to pay only one adult family member on behalf of the family may add complexity to dealing with debt situations.
+The budget saving will give no capacity to deal with any extra demand.
+In certain circumstances single parents may perceive that they are particularly disadvantaged by elements of the welfare reforms, and the majority of single parents are women. and cost.
+Intelligent use of technology in terms of automated communication with other benefit agencies and online claiming.
 Gender reassignment YES The budget saving proposal doesn't introduce any specific impact to this group but there may be a cumulative affect due to a reduction in the overall quality of service to all customers which may have a gender reassignment related impact when other factors are taken into account.
 The major welfare reform changes are subject to separate EIAs, one for Council Tax Support and one for the transfer of the Social Fund responsibility to the Council.
 These two EIAs detail how this specific group is impacted by the particular reform.
-Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
-Rationalisation of existing resources to maximise the value of first contact with the customer and minimise double handling, error and cost.
-Intelligent use of technology in terms of automated communication with other benefit agencies and online claiming.
-Religion or Belief YES The budget saving proposal doesn't introduce any specific impact to this group but there may be a cumulative affect due to a reduction in the overall quality of service to all customers which may have a religion / belief related impact when other factors are taken into account.
-The major welfare reform changes are subject to separate EIAs, one for Council Tax Support and one for the transfer of the Social Fund responsibility to the Council.
-These two EIAs detail how this specific group is impacted by the particular reform.
-It should be noted that larger families may be significantly affected by benefit changes in Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
+Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
 Rationalisation of existing resources to maximise the value of first contact with the customer and minimise double handling, error and cost.
 Intelligent use of technology in terms of automated communication with other benefit agencies and online claiming.